rhodes-comp367/project3-katelyn-ivy/README.md

 ### **Discuss any challenges, or anything you'd like feedback on.** ###
+<br> Below are
 <br> Ivy: Writing tests cases was particularly challenging for me.
 I couldn't quite figure out if the issue was with the code we had written or if the issue was with the test cases themselves.
-The issue was
+I don't necessarily need feedback but I did struggle with it.

+<br> Katelyn: Merging with a sorted lists was quite difficult.
+Getting the function to do recurssion properly and applying the logic of merge (especially to proofs) was difficult.